velvia/presentations/scala-collections-spark-intro-2014/scala-collections-spark.md

 - `.cache()` causes Spark to save results of last transformation in worker's heap memory
 - Without cache, full list of transformations has to be run, including reading from input source
 - Like memoization
-- Order of magnitude speedup
+- 1-2 orders of magnitude speedup
 - Iterative processing on cached results - eg for linear regression - is a big part of Spark's speedup over Hadoop

 ---